alexwlchan/alexwlchan.net/src/book-reviews/2019/the-unofficial-lego-technic-builders-guide.md

    css_light: '#2772b7'
    css_dark:  '#e8da5d'

-old_syntax_highlighting: true
 ---

-Clear overview of some engineering fundamentals, excellent illustrations, lots of LEGO history and knowledge
+Clear overview of some engineering fundamentals, excellent illustrations, lots of LEGO history and knowledge.

 This book explains how to reproduce a whole variety of engineering systems in LEGO.
 I especially appreciate that it doesn’t assume much prior knowledge – e.g. it explains what a transmission is, and why it’s important, before showing how to build it.
 I only have a vague grasp of vehicle machines, so that was useful to me.
 The illustrations are great as well; clear and thoughtfully coloured.
 Going back to transmissions: having the input/output axles and selected gears highlighted in different colours made it easy to follow.